Price plummets 70%: How the AI computing power rental bubble burst?

 Nvidia Market Segmentation

-The emergence of cheaper alternatives for AI inference tasks using H100 GPUs directly affects the market demand for H100.
+The emergence of cheaper alternatives for AI inference tasks using H100 GPUs directly affects market demand for H100.
 First, while H100 excels in training and fine-tuning AI models, many cheaper GPUs can meet the needs in inference (i.e., running models), especially for smaller models.
-This is because inference tasks do not require the high-end features of H100 (like Infiniband networks), allowing users to choose more economical alternatives to save costs.
+Inference tasks do not require the high-end features of H100 (like Infiniband networks), allowing users to choose more economical alternatives to save costs.

 Nvidia itself also offers alternative products in the inference market, such as the L40S, a GPU specifically designed for inference, which has about one-third the performance of H100 but costs only one-fifth.
-Although the L40S does not perform as well as H100 in multi-node training, it is sufficiently powerful for single-node inference and fine-tuning of small clusters, providing users with a more cost-effective option.
+While the L40S is not as effective as H100 for multi-node training, it is powerful enough for single-node inference and fine-tuning of small clusters, providing users with a more cost-effective option.

 H100 Infiniband cluster performance configuration table (August 2024)